-Your current household income is lower than the median income for your family size in New Jersey.
-You can estimate with the New Jersey bankruptcy means test calculator.
-Please note that there are certain incomes that are excluded from the means test.
+- Your current household income is lower than the median income for your family in New Jersey.
+Estimate qualification using New Jersey bankruptcy means test calculator below.
+Please note some incomes that are excluded from the means test.

-Your current household income is higher than the median income, but you have expenses that may be deductible.
+- Your current household income is higher than the median income, but you have expenses that may be deductible.
 You can estimate with the New Jersey above median bankruptcy means test calculator.

 According to the United States Trustees office, the means test is a standardized bankruptcy form that you complete to file for bankruptcy.
 You can think of it as an income test.
 The bankruptcy forms calculate your average monthly income.
 It then annualizes that figure to calculate your average annual income.

 Here are some important things to note about the bankruptcy means test:

-Below are the household income levels for New Jersey for bankruptcy cases filed on or after May 15, 2021.
+Below are the household income levels for New Jersey for bankruptcy cases filed on or after May 15, 2022.
 The figures change every 6 months or so.
 If your household size is greater than 9, you would add $9,000 for each additional family member.

 |# of People||Annual Income|